Large deviations at level 2.5 and for trajectories observables of diffusion processes : the missing parts with respect to their random-walks counterparts: Introduction

+We will analyze what happens precisely to their level 2.5 and to their trajectory observables in the diffusion limit $b \to 0$ and $\tau \to 0$ respectively.
+For clarity, these two studies are described into two separate parts that can be read independently :

-$\bullet$ The main text is devoted to the lattice regularization of lattice spacing $b$ with the following organization.
-In Section \ref{sec_generator}, we introduce the continuous-time random walk with only nearest-neighbor jumps on the regular lattice of spacing $b$ in dimension $d$, with appropriate rates in order to converge towards a given Fokker-Planck dynamics in the limit of vanishing lattice spacing $b \to 0$.
-In section \ref{sec_level2.5}, we analyze how the large deviations at level 2.5 for the continuous-time random walk on the lattice that involve the empirical density, the empirical currents and the empirical activities behave in the limit of vanishing lattice spacing $b \to 0$, i.e. why the empirical activities disappear in the limit diffusion processes.
-In Section \ref{sec_trajobs}, we analyze the consequences for the trajectory observables of the lattice random walk that can be rewritten in terms of the empirical density, the empirical currents and the empirical activities.
+$\bullet$ The lattice regularization of lattice spacing $b$ is analyzed in the main text with the following organization:

+- In Section \ref{sec_generator}, we introduce the continuous-time random walk with only nearest-neighbor jumps on the regular lattice of spacing $b$ in dimension $d$, with appropriate rates in order to converge towards a given Fokker-Planck dynamics in the limit of vanishing lattice spacing $b \to 0$.

+- In section \ref{sec_level2.5}, we study how the large deviations at level 2.5 for the continuous-time random walk on the lattice that involve the empirical density, the empirical currents and the empirical activities behave in the limit of vanishing lattice spacing $b \to 0$, i.e. why the empirical activities disappear in the limit diffusion processes : the main result of this section is the rate function of rescaled empirical observables given in Eq. \ref{i2.5latticerescalseriesalpha}.

+- In Section \ref{sec_trajobs}, we describe the consequences for the trajectory observables of the lattice random walk that can be rewritten in terms of the empirical density, the empirical currents and the empirical activities, with the main result given in Eq. \ref{observableAJempilatticerescal}.